Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days under water over 5 years of Global X Silver Miners ETF is 458 days, which is higher, thus worse compared to the benchmark SPY (124 days) in the same period.
+• Looking at the average days under water of 512 days in the last 5 years of Global X Silver Miners ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (122 days)

 Performance (YTD)